50 Congress St. STE 420

-For 16 years, Marc had the luxury of working with and/or practicing law with his father.
-Marc learned a lot from William’s forty-plus years experience in law.
-William acted as editor-in-chief of the Suffolk Law Review (’69), clerked for Justice Reardon at the Massachusetts Supreme Judicial Court (’70), was an associate at one of Boston’s premier big law firms, and during William’s 40 years in private practice, he handled many complex and significant personal injury cases.
+Marc learned a lot from William’s 40+ years experience in law.
+William was the editor-in-chief of the Suffolk Law Review (’69), clerked for Justice Reardon at the Massachusetts Supreme Judicial Court (’70), was an associate at one of Boston’s premier law firms, and during William’s 40 years in private practice, he handled many complex and significant personal injury cases.

-Marc is the father of two children.
-He coaches recreational basketball.
+Personally, Marc is the father of two children.
+He coaches recreational basketball for his sons.
 In his free time, Marc enjoys golfing and watching movies.

 Selected Recent Cases